 Origin and History

-The Mahican people are an Algonquian-speaking group of Native Americans.
+The Mohican (or Mahican) people are an Algonquian-speaking group of Native Americans.
 They inhabited the northern end of the Hudson Valley, including the confluence of the Mohawk River, in present-day New York, southern Vermont, western Massachusetts and northwestern Connecticut.

-- Note: the Mahican should not be confused with the Mohegan, another Algonquian-speaking people which inhabited Connecticut.
+- Note: the Mohican should not be confused with the Mohegan, another Algonquian-speaking people which inhabited Connecticut.

-During Grey Lock's War (1724-27), the Mahican of Stockbridge garrisoned Fort Dummer (Vermont) to protect settlements in western New England against Abenaki raids.
+During Grey Lock's War (1724-27), the Mohican of Stockbridge garrisoned Fort Dummer (Vermont) to protect settlements in western New England against Abenaki raids.

 Role during the War

 In late 1754, a Massachusetts government committee recommend that Stockbridge men be ‘received as soldiers in province service.’
 Jacob Cheeksaunkun was commissioned as a lieutenant by Joseph Dwight, a brigadier colonel of militia, and with two others sent to reconnoitre some rumoured enemy movement at the Carrying Place between Lake Champlain and Lake George.